Mary Quant at the V&A

 Quant cements her position as a commercial and cultural powerhouse

 As London’s boutique scene was still blossoming, Quant was cementing her position as a commercial and cultural powerhouse.
 In 1962, she signed a lucrative design contract with American department-store chain JC Penney.
-In 1963 the company Mary Quant Limited expanded into the UK mass market with a new, cheaper diffusion line, Ginger Group.
+In 1963 the company Mary Quant Limited expanded into the UK mass market.
+It introduced a new, cheaper diffusion line called Ginger Group.
 The same year, Quant was given The Sunday Times‘ International Award for “jolting England out a conventional attitude towards clothes”.
 In 1966, she was awarded an OBE and published her autobiography, ‘Quant by Quant’.
-The following year, she opened her third shop, in London’s New Bond Street.
+The next year, she opened her third shop, in London’s New Bond Street.

-By the end of the decade, Quant was the UK’s most high-profile designer and had achieved unprecedented reach in the market.
+By the end of the decade, Quant was the UK’s most high-profile designer.
+She had achieved unprecedented reach in the market.
 It was estimated that up to seven million women had at least one of her products in their wardrobe.
 While thousands more sported the super-modern shades of her ‘Daisy’-badged cosmetics range.

 Quant remained at forefront of fashion

-For the first half of the 1970s, Quant remained at the forefront of fashion – her work was celebrated in a retrospective exhibition Mary Quant’s London, at the London Museum (Kensington Palace), from November 1973 to June 1974.
+For the first half of the 1970s, Quant remained at the forefront of fashion.
+Her work was celebrated in a retrospective exhibition Mary Quant’s London.
+It was held at the London Museum (Kensington Palace) from November 1973 to June 1974.

-From the late 70s onwards, the business produced high-quality womenswear, interior designs for British manufacturing company ICI, including bed linen, carpets, paint and wallpaper, diffusion ranges such as swimwear, hosiery, jewellery, the Daisy fashion doll, and popular makeup and skincare products.
+From the late 70s onwards, the business produced high-quality womenswear.
+It also created interior designs for British manufacturing company ICI, including bed linen, carpets, paint, and wallpaper.
+The business also developed diffusion ranges.
+These include swimwear, hosiery, jewellery, the Daisy fashion doll, and popular makeup and skincare products.
 Quant introduced skincare for men and published books promoting her ideas about cosmetics.

-In 1990 she was awarded the prestigious Hall of Fame Award by the British Fashion Council, recognising her outstanding contribution to British fashion.
+In 1990 she was awarded the prestigious Hall of Fame Award by the British Fashion Council.
+The award recognised her outstanding contribution to British fashion.
 She published her second autobiography in 2012 and became a Dame in the 2015 New Year’s Honours list.

 Quant’s iconic Daisy can be seen all around the exhibition